Replacing your old leaky or outdated bathroom and kitchen faucets?

 - Once you have installed the new faucet, before you turn the water on, you will want to check the connections for leaks and screw the aerator back on.

-Replacing the faucet fixture is one of those plumbing projects that plumbers make look easy– it’s because they do this everyday.
-If you decide you to hire a plumber to replace your faucet–M.E.
+Replacing the faucet fixture is one of those plumbing projects that plumbers make look easy because they do this every day.
+If you hire a plumber to replace your faucet—M.E.
 Flow can help you!

 Call one of our locations in Winchester, Alexandria, and Leesburg, M.E.
 Flow covers the entire Northern Virginia area and has a professional plumber in your neighborhood.

 M.E.
-Flow offers plumbing fixtures by: Toto, Kohler, American Standard, Delta, Moen, and Danze.
+Flow offers Toto, Kohler, Delta, Moen, and Danze plumbing fixtures.